 Azure DevOps- Its more than just hype

-DevOps motive is to have agility in both development and operations through a set of technical processes such as Continuous Development, Continuous Integration, Continuous Testing, Continuous Deployment, and Continuous Monitoring.
-DevOps tools and methods have reduced the cultural and methodological divide between developers and operators leading to the establishment of new professional figures often referred to as DevOps engineers, who center their activity on tooling and automation across the whole application lifecycle.
-DevOps popularity can easily be judged from its Market size that exceeded USD 4 billion in 2019 and is poised to grow at over 20% CAGR between 2020 and 2026 [1].
+DevOps motive is to have agility in both development and operations through technical processes such as Continuous Development, Continuous Integration, Continuous Testing, Continuous Deployment, and Continuous Monitoring.
+DevOps tools and methods have reduced the cultural and methodological divide between developers and operators leading to the establishment of new professional figures often referred to as DevOps engineers, who centre their activity on tooling and automation across the whole application lifecycle.
+DevOps popularity can easily be judged by its Market size which exceeded USD 4 billion in 2019 and is poised to grow at over 20% CAGR between 2020 and 2026 [1].

-Microsoft with its two DevOps Solution GitHub and Azure DevOps is ahead as compared to Amazon and Google.
+Microsoft with its two DevOps Solutions – GitHub and Azure DevOps is ahead as compared to Amazon and Google.
 GitHub is open-source.
 Azure DevOps (Visual Studio Team Services)platform is Microsoft’s traditional closed-source customer base and is considered a mature product.

 DevOps Lifecycle